cmiltiadis/studioany/content/project/lumbung-radio/index.md

 ---

-Co-ordination team member,  active primarily during the initial phase of the project between mid 2021 and early 2022.
+Co-ordination team member,  active primarily during the initial phase of the project between August 2021 and early 2022.

 <!--invites Helsinki-based artists to release their sound archives or new material: Samuli Tanner and Heta Bilaletdin, MYÖS DJ collective, Kiilan Äänipäivät, among others to be announced.-->